From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Introduction

-Numerous three-dimensional (3D) hydrodynamic \citep{ricker2012,nandez2014,nandez2015,ivanova2016,nandez2016,ohlmann2016,chamandy2018,iaconi2019,prust2019,sand2020,moreno2022,lau2022a,lau2022b,luke2024} and magnetohydrodynamic (MHD) \citep{ondratschek2022,vetter2024,vetter2025} simulations have been carried out to study the final separation problem together with the envelope unbinding problem.
-Typically, these simulations are performed under the adiabatic assumption, as full modeling the convection and radiation transport in 3D is computationally prohibitive (but see \citet{goldberg2022} and \citet{lau2025}).
+Numerous three-dimensional (3D) hydrodynamic \citep{ricker2012,nandez2014,nandez2015,ivanova2016,nandez2016,ohlmann2016,chamandy2018,iaconi2019,prust2019,sand2020,moreno2022,lau2022a,lau2022b,chamandy2024} and magnetohydrodynamic (MHD) \citep{ondratschek2022,vetter2024,vetter2025} simulations have been carried out to study the final separation problem together with the envelope unbinding problem.
+Typically, these simulations are performed under adiabatic assumption, as fully modeling convective and radiative energy transport in 3D is computationally prohibitive (though see \citet{goldberg2022} and \citet{lau2025}).
 In such adiabatic models, envelope unbinding is primarily ascribed to the pressure gradients and angular momentum transport via turbulence or magnetic fields.
 However, neglecting radiation transport is a significant simplification.
 While the adiabatic assumption may be appropriate for a small, low-luminosity envelope early in the interaction, it inevitably breaks down as the envelope expands and becomes more luminous.
 The recent progress made by \citet{lau2025} shows that the radiation transport inhibits the ejection of the envelope, compared to the adiabatic simulation, because radiation transport is an effective way to dissipate energy in the optically thin region.
-On the other hand, radiation pressure is crucial in other areas of stellar evolution, where it is known to efficiently drive powerful stellar winds in objects like Wolf-Rayet \citep{grafener2017,sander2020} and AGB stars \citep{hofner2018,decin2021}.
-Finally, including radiation transport is essential for predicting the observational signatures of these events \citep{hatfull2021,hatfull2025} and bridging the gap between theory and observation \citep{chen2024}.
+On the other hand, radiation pressure is crucial in driving the winds of Wolf-Rayet \citep{grafener2017,sander2020} and AGB stars \citep{hofner2018,decin2021}.
+Finally, including radiation transport is essential for predicting the observational signatures of these events \citep{hatfull2021,hatfull2025} and bridging the gap between theory and observation \citet{chen2024} (hereafter \citetalias{chen2024}).